-New for the Harmony Arts Festival in 2018 is an Indigenous Exhibition showcasing First Nations art, food and culture.
+New for the Harmony Arts Festival in 2018 was an Indigenous Exhibition showcasing First Nations art, food and culture.

 West Vancouver (including the venue for the festival) is in the traditional unceded territories of the Squamish, Tsleil-Waututh and Musqueam Coast Salish First Nations.
 Having an exhibit honouring this fact, and showcasing the culture of the region’s first people, makes a lot of sense and is a great addition to the already wonderful event.

-The Indigenous Exhibition takes place daily at Ambleside Landing from August 3rd to 12th daily from festival opening until 9 pm.
+The Indigenous Exhibition took place daily in 2018 at Ambleside Landing from August 3rd to 12th from festival opening until 9 pm.

 Featured at the exhibition is Indigenous art, food and market vendors.
-The food is provided mostly by Mr. Bannock, a local and relatively new Indigenous food truck entrepreneur who serves up delicious treats that get great reviews.
+Indigenous food in 2018 was provided mostly by Mr. Bannock, a local and relatively new Indigenous food truck entrepreneur who serves up delicious treats that get great reviews.

-In addition to Mr. Bannock and his food services throughout the week, on Tuesday, August 7th, there is an Indigenous Feast.
-That’s when Ambleside Landing gets filled with people enjoying a wide selection of Indigenous cuisine as well as entertainment by Blues musician Murray Porter.
+In addition to Mr. Bannock and his food services throughout the week, on Tuesday, August 7th, there was an Indigenous Feast.
+That’s when Ambleside Landing got filled with people enjoying a wide selection of Indigenous cuisine as well as entertainment by Blues musician Murray Porter.

-The cost for the Indigenous Feast is $90 plus tax and both wine and non-alcoholic beverages are included.
-Click Indigenous Feast for more details.
+The cost for the Indigenous Feast was $90 plus tax and both wine and non-alcoholic beverages were included.

 Indigenous Art and Market Vendors

 Vendors in the market at the Indigenous Exhibition sell everything from fancy art to clothing to souvenirs.
 There have been Indigenous artists and vendors at the Harmony Arts Festival in other years.
-This year though there is a much larger focus and official Indigenous presence.
+IN 2018 though there was a much larger focus and official Indigenous presence.

-Indigenous Art Market hours are just on weekends during the following times:
+Indigenous Art Market hours in 2018 were just on weekends during the following times: